-Mosquitoes can bite at any time of the day.
-However, dusk and dawn are the prime feeding times of mosquitoes, which is why you should try to stay indoors during this time.
+Dusk and dawn are the prime feeding times for mosquitoes, which is why you should try to stay indoors during this time.
 You can set off to fish early in the morning or in the afternoon.

 Mosquitoes frequent standing water because this is where they lay their eggs.
-That is also why you will usually find mosquitoes swarming over stagnant water.
 Make sure to avoid areas with standing water to protect yourself from mosquito bites.

-The wind can chase away mosquitoes.
-So, if you are out fishing and you want to avoid mosquitoes, use the power of the wind.
-You can take a boat out on the water or you can go in places like a bend in a valley or a canyon to fish.
+If you are out fishing and you want to avoid mosquitoes, use the power of the wind.
+You can take a boat out on the water or you can go to places like a bend in a valley or a canyon to fish.